Computer model reveals Week 12 college football picks, free best bets for Saturday, Nov. 15

-2025 Week 12 college football free bets, odds, betting picks: Model backing Iowa, Texas on Saturday
+2025 Week 12 college football free bets, odds, betting picks: Model backing Texas, Iowa on Saturday

 SportsLine's model reveals its Week 12 college football picks and best bets for Saturday, Nov.
 15